dsherret/HomeDeviceControl/README.md

 * If it's dark:
     * Walk in and a [motion detector](https://www.amazon.ca/ZOOZ-Z-Wave-Sensor-Temperature-Humidity/dp/B01AKSO80O) will trigger the lights to come on at a lower brightness than usual.
     * Waking up the computer will cause the lights to fully come on.
     * Sleeping the computer will cause the lights to dim.
-Once no motion has been detected in the room, the lights will turn off automatically at that point.
+Once no motion has been detected in the room, the lights will turn off automatically in a certain amount of seconds.
 * If it's not dark:
     * The lights will stay off.
 Once it gets dark the lights turn on automatically if the computer is on.
 * I can force the light to be on by using the light switch or by using the device's mobile app.